 What Are the Common Injuries in a Motorcycle Accident?

-Unlike a car accidents, the injuries sustained by motorcyclists can be quite severe depending on the circumstances.
+Unlike a car accident, motorcyclists’ injuries can be quite severe, depending on the circumstances.
 Common injuries sustained in a motorcycle collision may include:

 - Fractures